How to Extend Your MEXT Scholarship

 • Be expected to complete their current degree within the standard years of enrollment*

-*The standard years of enrollment is 4 years for a bachelor’s degree and 2 years for a master’s degree.
+*The standard years of enrollment is 4 years for a bachelor’s degree (6 in the case of some medical, dental, pharmaceutical, or veterinary programs) and 2 years for a master’s degree.
 If you take longer than that to earn your degree, you would lose your scholarship at the end of the standard years (or as soon as it became apparent that you would not finish within the standard years) and would not be able to extend your scholarship.

 Changing Universities